 • Look into saving on bank charges and insurance – keep reviewing how much it costs you, to have and keep the bank account you hold and insurance (contract terms and conditions)

-• Compare prices:- we live in an internet age (information is freely available) so it has made our lives easier to compare and save time, e.g. update and review needs (cellphone upgrade packages), where and when to shop (at the end of the month the food prices jump up than during the course of the month) and it gets worse now that we’re all experiencing inflation and ongoing general price hikes every month if not weekly or daily these interesting times.
+• Compare prices: we live in an internet age (information is freely available), so it has made our lives easier to compare and save time, e.g., updating and reviewing new needs (cellphone upgrade packages), where and when to shop (at the end of the month, the food prices jump up more than during the course of the month), and it gets worse now that we’re all experiencing inflation and ongoing general price hikes every month, if not weekly or daily, during these interesting times.

-• Do not be a “slave” to retail therapy:- it has its good and bad ways; delay the immediate (instant gratification) fulfillment of a need by buying on impulse, take time to do research, compare prices or items, and read reviews of what other people think of the use of the items, consider all available options before committing your hard-earned cash about a purchase especially big-ticket items such as fancy car, expensive furniture, latest fashion fad – stop being a fashion victim; be a finance victor
+• Do not be a “slave” to retail therapy; it has its good and bad ways; delay the immediate (instant gratification) fulfillment of a need by buying on impulse, take time to do research, compare prices or items, and read reviews of what other people think of the use of the items.
+Consider all available options before committing your hard-earned cash to a once-off purchase, especially big-ticket items such as fancy car, expensive furniture, or the latest fashion fad.
+Stop being a fashion victim; be a finance victor

-• Use electricity sparingly:- switch off lights in rooms that are not occupied, so it goes for the appliance as well – saves energy and will last longer, uses light bulbs and appliances that are energy efficient.
+• Use electricity sparingly: switch off lights in rooms that are not occupied, so it goes for the appliance as well; save energy and last longer, use light bulbs and appliances that are energy efficient.

-• Be smart in how and when to shop for clothes:- familiarize yourself with seasonal sales, e.g. buy your clothes when the season changes (at the end of winter buy winter fashion clothing that is when retail shops get rid of their stocks to make way for summer cycle, so at the end of summer you buy summer clothes; in that way you buy items at reduced prices and it is still good quality clothing that lasts even longer.
+• Be smart in how and when to shop for clothes.
+Familiarize yourself with seasonal sales, e.g. buy your clothes when the season changes.
+At the end of the winter season, buy winter fashion clothing, that is when retail shops get rid of their stocks to make way for the summer cycle, so at the end of summer, you buy summer clothes; I know it sounds counterintuitive, but in that way, you buy items at reduced prices and it is still good quality clothing that lasts even longer.

 Instead, withdraw only what is necessary, and you will save money on bank fees (it psychologically registers how much you are withdrawing or spending).
 Just keep the receipts or use an App, so as to keep track of where the money went, to be able to cover your weekly living expenses such as transportation, petrol (gas), fruit, vegetables, bread, and milk